andrelandgraf/openimg/README.md

 }
 ```

 The added endpoint supports serving optimized images fetched from its own origin and from an S3 bucket (injected via Remix/React Router's load context).
 Each allowlisted origin must be a valid URL, e.g. `https://example.com`.
+The "src" parameter can then be used to query for optimized images from remote locations, e.g. `/img?src=https://example.com/cat.png&w=300&h=300&format=webp`.

 #### Example for serverless functions